Nortalle/Teaching-HEIGVD-RES-2018-Labo-03/README.md

-  smtpServerAddress=localhost				//address of the smtp server smtpServerPort=25					    //port it listens to numberOfGroups=8						//Number of mail you want to sent witnessesToCC=vincent.guidoux1@heig-vd.ch //address of the "sender"
+  smtpServerAddress=localhost				//address of the smtp server smtpServerPort=25					    //port it listens to numberOfGroups=8						//Number of mail you want to sent witnessesToCC=vincent.guidoux1@heig-vd.ch //address of the attacker to witness
   ```

 - victims.RES.utf8